iainelder/backups/borg.md

 Next steps:

 * [try to restore a file locally](borg-try-to-restore-a-file-locally.md)
-* try to restore a file on a different computer (local VM?
-EC2 instance?)
+* [try to restore a file on a different computer](borg-try-to-restore-to-a-different-computer.md) (local VM, mounted external drive)
 * try to backup full filesystem (see below)
 * try to restore full filesystem